-Global stocks slip globally amid U.S. jobs data, Treasury yields rise
+Stocks fall globally after U.S. jobs data, Treasury yields rise again

 Fears about Italy’s finances pushed Milan stocks down 1.3 percent, while London’s FTSE, Frankfurt’s DAX and the CAC in Paris were off 0.95 to 1.4 percent.

-Prices have eased slightly after Saudi Arabia and Russia said they would raise output to at least partly make up for expected disruptions from Iran, OPEC’s third-largest producer, due to the sanctions that take effect on Nov.
+Prices have eased slightly after Saudi Arabia and Russia said they would raise output to at least partly make up for expected disruptions from Iran, OPEC’s third-largest producer, due to the U.S. sanctions that take effect on Nov.
 4.

-Emerging market stocks lost 1.01 percent, putting them on track to close at a 17-month low.
+Emerging market stocks lost 0.98 percent, closing at a 17-month low.

 Additional reporting by Marc Jones in London, Shreyashi Sayal, Medha Singh in Bengaluru, Stephanie Kelly and Rodrigo Campos in New York; Editing by Dan Grebler and Nick Zieminski